kiharalab/Emap2secPlus/README.md

 ### Experimental map example with majority vote
 ### \*Recommended when applying Emap2sec+ for experimental maps\*
 #### 1 Emap2sec+ Detection
-Cammand line:
+Command line:
 ```
 python3 main.py --mode=2 -F=test_example/REAL_Vote/5WCB.mrc --type=3 --gpu=0 --class=4 -–contour=0.0332
 ```
-If the map grid size is smaller than 1, you also need to specify --resize=1 in the command line, which will be slower compared to the default mode.
-The example input map is [5WCB](https://github.rcac.purdue.edu/kiharalab/Emap2secPlus/tree/master/test_example/REAL_Vote), which is a previous example in Emap2sec paper.
-This example also proves our method can work on EM maps without DNA/RNA.Our detailed results are saved in [Real_Vote](https://github.rcac.purdue.edu/kiharalab/Emap2secPlus/tree/master/predict_example/REAL_Vote).
+If the map grid size is smaller than 1, you also need to specify –-resize=1 to resize the grid size in the command line.
+This will make the command run slower than the default mode.
+The example input map is included in [5WCB](https://github.rcac.purdue.edu/kiharalab/Emap2secPlus/tree/master/test_example/REAL_Vote), which is a previous example in Emap2sec paper.
+This example also proves our method can work on EM maps without DNA/RNA.
+Our output results are saved in [Real_Vote](https://github.rcac.purdue.edu/kiharalab/Emap2secPlus/tree/master/predict_example/REAL_Vote).

 #### 2 Visualize Result
 Results are saved in Predict_Result/REAL/[Input_Map_Name].
-Final visualization results are saved in “FINAL”. *.pml files will be generated for you to visualize.
-Please use “pymol -u *.pml” to visualize the final structures.
-Also, for confident detection results, you can check by “pymol -u *C.pml” in another visualization file which only includes confident detection results with probability>=0.9.
+Phase 1 and Phase 2 visualization results (Pymol sessions) are saved in “Phase1” and “Phase2” sub-directory, respectively.
+You will find generated *.pml files generated to visualize.
+Please use “pymol -u *.pml” to visualize the final structure detection result.
+If you want to only see very confident detection results, run “pymol -u *C.pml” using another visualization file named "*C.pml", which only includes confident detections with a probability>=0.9.

-#### 3 Detect and Evaluate Performance
+#### 3 Evaluate Performance (only when the correct underlined structure in the map is known)
-##### This mode can not be used in real scenarios since native structure will not be available.
-We usually used the mode to evaluate Emap2sec+ performance on testing dataset to verify its performance.
-This can be used when native structures are provided to evaluate Emap2sec+ detection performance.
-Meanwhile, this can be also used to measure the difference of our detected structure with structure assigned by experimental researchers.
+##### In the case that you are testing the software with a case, you can check the accuracy of the structure detection by Emap2sec+ by comparing the result with the known structure.
+This mode cannot be used in real scenarios where the native structure is not available.
+We usually use the mode to evaluate Emap2sec+ performance on testing dataset with known structures to verify its performance.
+This mode is also useful to measure the difference of the detected structure by Emap2sec+ with the structure currently assigned to the EM map.

 Command line:
 ```
 python3 main.py --mode=3 -F=test_example/REAL_Vote/5WCB.mrc -P=test_example/REAL_Vote/5wcb.pdb --type=3  --gpu=0 --class=4 -–contour=0.0332